mozilla/skywriter/docs/embedding/index.html.markdown

 to it fairly easily:

     :::html
-    <textarea id="edit" class="bespin">Initial contents</textarea>
+    <div id="edit" class="bespin">Initial contents</div>
     <script>
     var bespin = document.getElementById("edit").bespin;
     bespin.setContent("Hello, World!");
     </script>

-That is to say, when Bespin upgrades an element, it adds the corresponding Component as a member of the parent DOM node, called 'bespin'.
+The DOM node that contains the editor gets a "bespin" property on it with the embedded editor convenience API.

 Dimensions
 ----------